ad-freiburg/wiki-entity-linker/README.md

        make link_wiki

-This uses our link-text-linker which links entities based on Wikipedia hyperlinks, our popular-entities linker which links remaining entities based on their Wikidata sitelink count with special rules for demonyms, and our coreference linker which uses type and gender information of previously linked entities and dependency parse information.
+This uses our hyperlink-reference linker which links entities based on intra-Wikipedia hyperlinks, our popular-entities linker which links remaining entities based on their Wikidata sitelink count with special rules for demonyms, and our coreference linker which uses type and gender information of previously linked entities and dependency parse information to resolve coreferences.

 NOTE: Linking the entire Wikipedia dump will take several hours.
 You can adjust the number of processes used for linking via the Makefile variable `NUM_LINKER_PROCESSES`.